-Dominic Thiem's reputation as one of the brightest talents in tennis has been underlined after a fine 2017.
+Dominic Thiem's reputation as one of the brightest talents in tennis was underlined by a consistent campaign in 2017.

-During the 2017 season, Thiem won his 8th ATP title at the Rio Open and made his first Masters 1000 final at the Mutua Madrid Open, losing to Rafael Nadal.
+During the 2017 season, Thiem won his 8th ATP title at the Rio Open and reached his first Masters 1000 final at the Mutua Madrid Open, losing to Nadal.